Battle of the Bogside: January to July 1969

 Free Derry Corner in the Bogside; the slogan "You are now entering Free Derry" was first painted in January 1969 by John Casey.

-In January 1969, a march by the radical nationalist group People's Democracy was attacked by off-duty Ulster Special Constabulary (B-Specials) members and other Ulster loyalists during the Burntollet bridge incident, five miles outside Derry.
+In January 1969, a march by the more radical group People's Democracy was attacked by off-duty Ulster Special Constabulary (B-Specials) members and other Ulster loyalists during the Burntollet bridge incident, five miles outside Derry.
 The RUC refused to protect the marchers.
 When the marchers (many of whom were injured) arrived in Derry on 5 January, fighting broke out between their supporters and the police.
 That night, police officers broke into homes in the Catholic Bogside area and assaulted several residents.
 An inquiry led by Lord Cameron concluded that, "a number of policemen were guilty of misconduct, which involved assault and battery, malicious damage to property...and the use of provocative sectarian and political slogans".
 After this point, barricades were set up in the Bogside and vigilante patrols organised to keep the police out.
 It was at this point that the famous mural with the slogan "You are now entering Free Derry" was painted on the corner of Columbs Street by a local activist named John Casey.

 On 19 April there were clashes between NICRA marchers, loyalists and the RUC in the Bogside area.
 Police officers entered the house of Samuel Devenny (42), a local Catholic who was not involved in the riot, and severely beat him with batons.
 His teenage daughters were also beaten in the attack.
 Devenny died of his injuries on 17 July and he is sometimes referred to as the first victim of the Troubles.
 Others consider John Patrick Scullion, who was killed 11 June 1966 by the Ulster Volunteer Force (UVF), to have been the first victim of the conflict.

 On 12 July ("The Twelfth") there was further rioting in Derry, in nearby Dungiven, and in Belfast.
 The violence arose out of the yearly Orange Order marches commemorating the Battle of the Boyne.
 During the clashes in Dungiven, Catholic civilian Francis McCloskey (67) was beaten with batons by RUC officers and died of his injuries the following day.
 Following these riots, Irish republicans in Derry set up the Derry Citizens Defence Association (DCDA) with the intention of preparing for future disturbances.
 The members of the DCDA were initially Republican Club (and possibly IRA) activists, but they were joined by many other young Labour left-wing activists and local people.
 This group stated their aim as firstly to keep the peace, but if this failed, to organise the defence of the Bogside.
 To this end, they stockpiled materials for barricades and missiles, ahead of the Apprentice Boys of Derry march on 12 August, the Relief of Derry parade.